Francazappa/backend_justmeet/readme.txt

 Notes:

    *1: if the mail inserted while registering is a true gmail, the system will send an actual email to the user with the reminder,
-       otherwise the user will just not be notified and the system will keep running without anyproblems.
+       otherwise the user will just not be notified and the system will keep running without any problems.

    *2: (admin) means the call requires admin privileges to be performed.

    *3: whenever a delete call on a specific post is performed, the post is not deleted but it is stored in the 'deletedposts' collection in the database.
+       (This will not be true if the 'posts' collection is dropped)

    *4: the systems looks for a string formatted in an European way ("20-04-2020") but the frontend sends